roobenweb/roobenweb/_posts/figma/2024-02-04-wordpress.markdown

 <a style="color:#fff;background:#161515;"
 class="button" href="https://www.figma.com/community/file/1292240575217001327/wordpress-website-pricing-table" target="_blank">Click To Duplicate</a>

-This is a WordPress pricing  table design that I made.
+This is a WordPress pricing  table design that I made to advertise WordPress website services on my website.

-The reasons I made this design was to help visualize web design services for people who interested in websites but don't know how to go about getting one set up.
+One of the reasons I made this pricing table design was to help visualize web design services for people who interested in acquiring a website but don't know how to go about getting one set up.

 Keywords: WordPress, Website Design, Pricing Table, $299, Affordable Websites,